eclipse-4diac/4diac-fbe/README.md

 The first time you run the compile script, the build environment will be set up by securely downloading and installing a binary release of `4diac-toolchains`.
-If cross-compiling 4diac FORTE for a new target for the first time, the build environment will download an appropriate cross-compiler from the current `4diac-toolchains` release.
+If cross-compiling 4diac 4diac for a new target for the first time, the build environment will download an appropriate cross-compiler from the current `4diac-toolchains` release.